kenphused-About-AI/jira-mcp-server/README.md

 export MCP_BIND_HOST="0.0.0.0"
 export MCP_BIND_PORT="8443"

+IMPORTANT: JIRA_URL must use HTTPS.
+If you terminate TLS on this service, also set:

 export MCP_TLS_CERT="cert.pem"
 export MCP_TLS_KEY="key.pem"

-IMPORTANT: JIRA_URL must use HTTPS.
+Otherwise, configure TLS on your proxy.
+When TLS is handled by a forwarding proxy, you may run the MCP server over HTTP inside the trusted network segment it serves.

 ---

 ## TLS Certificates

-For local development, you can generate a self-signed certificate:
+If you terminate TLS on this service, you can generate a self-signed certificate for local development:

 openssl req -x509 -newkey rsa:4096 \
   -keyout key.pem \